microsoft/azure-health-data-services-workshop/Challenge-09 - MedTech service/Readme.md

 **Step 1** - Deploy and configure [Azure Event Hubs](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-about).
 **Step 2** - Deploy a MedTech service instance in your Azure Health Data Services workspace.
-**Step 3** - Import data mappings for converting medical IoT device data into FHIR
+**Step 3** - Import data mappings for converting medical IoT device data into FHIR.
 **Step 4** - Configure Azure Roles for MedTech Service to securely connect to the FHIR service.

 Have a look at [this document](https://docs.microsoft.com/en-us/azure/healthcare-apis/iot/get-started-with-iot) for an overview of the MedTech service deployment and configuration process (you already deployed an AHDS workspace and FHIR service in Challenge-01).